et9719/stepldn-v2/README.md

 ### Sign Out Feature

-- The sign out page allows users to sign out of there account if they are already signed in.
+- The sign out page allows users to sign out of their account if they are already signed in.

 <img src="media/readme_media/feature-signout.png" alt="Sign out function">